E3SM-Project/e3sm_diags/docs/html/_sources/quick-guide-aims4.rst.txt

 -  The ``--no-remote`` option uses the Firefox installed on this machine, and not the one on your machine.

+Tip: Once you're on the webpage for a specific plot, click on the 'Output Metadata' drop down menu to view the metadata for the displayed plot.

+* Running that command allows the displayed plot to be recreated.
+Changing any of the options will modify the resulting figure.
+* Please change the ``results_dir`` parameter, so that your old HTML pages don't get destroyed.

 Running all of the diagnostics sets
 -----------------------------------